Technical efficiency and inefficiency: SFA misspecification: Introduction

-In addition to the stochastic frontier model with exponential or half-normal distribution of the inefficiency term, we consider a model with a discrete distribution of the inefficiency term.
+In addition to the stochastic frontier model with exponential or half-normal distribution of the inefficiency term we consider a model with a discrete distribution of the inefficiency term.
 Properties of these models can differ from the properties of the commonly used SF models \citep{kumbhakar2000stochastic}.
-First, for such models, an increase in $z$ may increase both $TI$ and $TE$, which is not possible in the usual normal-exponential and normal-half-normal models.
-It means that, if the true model for $u$ is the discrete model, then applying the usual normal-exponential model may result in wrong conclusions on the directions of the marginal effects of the $z$ variables on $TE$ of the production units.
+First, for such models an increase in $z$ may increase both $TI$ and $TE$, which is not possible in the usual normal-exponential and normal-half normal models.
+It means that if the true model for $u$ is the discrete model then applying the usual normal-exponential model may result in wrong conclusions on the directions of the marginal effects of the $z$ variables on $TE$ of the production units.
 Also, it may result in incorrect rankings of the production units by their estimated $TE$.
-More generally, the ranking of the production units by their estimated $TE$ might be different from their rankings in terms of their "true" $TE$.
+More generally the ranking of the production units by their estimated $TE$ might be different from their rankings in terms of their "true" $TE$.

-The impact of the model misspecification on the estimated $TE$ was studied, using simulations, among other papers in \cite{yu1998effects, ruggiero1999efficiency, ondrich2001efficiency, andor2017pseudolikelihood, andor2019combining}. \cite{ruggiero1999efficiency} concluded, that if data are generated by normal-half-normal model, then $TE$ estimates by true (normal-half-normal) and misspecified (normal-exponential) models provide similar results.
+The impact of the model misspecification on the estimated TE is was studied, using simulations, among other papers in \cite{yu1998effects, ruggiero1999efficiency, ondrich2001efficiency, andor2017pseudolikelihood, andor2019combining}. \cite{ruggiero1999efficiency} concluded, that if data are generated by normal-half normal model, then TE estimates by true (normal-half normal) and misspesified (normal-exponential) models provide similar results.
 Thus this type of misspecification in incorrect choice of the error distribution is not problematic.
-Some papers~\citep{yu1998effects,ruggiero1999efficiency,ondrich2001efficiency} use rank correlation between true and estimated values of $TE$ as a measure of the model misspecification.
-Other papers~\citep{andor2017pseudolikelihood,andor2019combining} use root mean square error (RMSE) measure as the distance between true and estimated $TE$ for performance comparison of different models. \cite{giannakas2003predicting} demonstrated that predictions of $TE$ are sensitive to the misspecification of the functional form of the production function in stochastic frontier regression.
+Some papers~\citep{yu1998effects,ruggiero1999efficiency,ondrich2001efficiency} use rank correlation between true and estimated values of TE as a measure of the model misspecification.
+Another papers~\citep{andor2017pseudolikelihood,andor2019combining} use RMSE measure as the distance between true and estimated TE for performance comparison of different models. \cite{giannakas2003predicting} demonstrated that predictions of TE are sensitive to the misspecification of the functional form of the production function in stochastic frontier regression.